VladM7/metadata-transfer/README.md

 When I started doing film photography, I wanted to keep track of my settings for each photo for future reference (to see what different settings I should've used, or to remember what film I used for each photo, etc.).
 So I started writing down the settings on paper, but it was inconvenient.
 Then I found this amazing app called _[Exif Notes](https://play.google.com/store/apps/details?id=com.tommihirvonen.exifnotes&hl=en-US)_ (Android) that allows to easily input the settings and automatically fills in the location and the date.
 Then, all the data can be easily exported to a JSON file.
 However, I wanted to have the metadata directly in the image files for when I was editing them in Darktable or just browsing them, so I wrote this script to transfer it from the JSON files to the actual film scans.

 The configuration file supports the JSON files exported by _Exif Notes_ by default, but it can be easily adapted to work with other JSON structures as well.
+Check the [Configuration](#configuration) section for more details.

+## Download

+You can download the latest version of the script from the [releases page](https://github.com/VladM7/metadata-transfer/releases).
+For now, the only supported platform is Windows.
+You can also build it from source if you want to run it on Linux or macOS, but I haven't tested it on those platforms yet.

 ## Configuration

 A configuration file named `config.json` is already included in the repository.
 It is used for specifying the source directory containing the images and the destination directory where the modified images will be saved.

 First make sure to change the `input_json_file` and `frames_folder_path` fields in the `config.json` file to point to the correct directories on your system.
+The `input_json_file` should point to the JSON file containing the metadata, and the `frames_folder_path` should point to the folder containing the images you want to modify.
+Both absolute paths and relative paths are supported.

 ```json
 {